Crunchy & crispy Baked Parmesan Chicken Tenders with roasted veggies—an easy, all-in-one sheet pan dinner!

 One Seasoning Mix — 2 Uses

-The blend contains: garlic powder, onion powder, salt, pepper, paprika, dried oregano, and dried parsley.
+The mix includes garlic powder, onion powder, salt, pepper, paprika, dried oregano, and dried parsley.

 Process shots-- images of the batter you dip the chicken tenders in being prepped for this baked parmesan chicken tenders meal